 Scripture weighting is not a term you will find in Scripture.
 However, it’s a practice you may recognize when coming to conclusions about Scripture.
 Fundamentally, it’s the practice of ignoring Scripture.
 That might sound egregious — but it’s fairly rampant in the world of Bible study and theology.

 A primary objective of this site is to encourage any/only/all Scripture to be considered when answering any question.
-It is our goal to look at all Scripture equally because we believe that’s what God has instructed us to do.
-Scripture weighting is the opposite of this, and it commonly presents itself in three forms: Authorship, Testament and Presupposition.
+It is our goal to look at all Scripture equally because that’s what God has instructed us to do.
+Scripture weighting is the opposite of this, and it commonly presents itself in three forms: Authorship, Testament, and Presupposition.

 Can you guess which type of Scripture weighting applies to the following from gotquestions.org:

 Question: “Does 1 Peter 3:21 teach that baptism is necessary for salvation?”
 Answer: As with any single verse or passage, we discern what it teaches by first filtering it through what we know the Bible teaches on the subject at hand.
 In the case of baptism and salvation, the Bible is clear that salvation is by grace through faith in Jesus Christ, not by works of any kind, including baptism (Ephesians 2:8-9).
 So, any interpretation which comes to the conclusion that baptism, or any other act, is necessary for salvation, is a faulty interpretation.

 Did you read that carefully?
 “We discern what it teaches by first filtering it through what we know the Bible teaches on the subject.”
 Says who?
 It’s circular reasoning.
 How can we know what the Bible teaches on a subject by doing any “filtering” of passages?
 They advocate relegating certain passages as “less than” others (e.g. scripture weighting).
 And, who or what determines the passage to be used as the filter?
 This is classicpresupposition.
 In this example, the doctrinal position is “faith only” based on a single, lifted passage –